 There is no prevention if the skin responds to injury by producing a dermatofibroma.

 They are benign lesions that do not require treatment.
-If they are painful or their presence is bothersome (for example - easily traumatized by shaving) they can be removed with surgery or cryotherapy (freezing).
+If they are painful or their presence is bothersome (for example - easily traumatized by shaving) they can be removed with surgery.